Skip to content

 b.
 How to Determine What is Relevant Information.

-To determine if information is relevant, start with your core decision requirements identified earlier: what outcome do you want, what options you have, what criteria matters to you, and what limits you face.
+To determine if information is relevant, start with your core decision requirements identified earlier: what outcome do you want, what is possible, what criteria matters to you, and what limits you face.
 Think of these elements as a filter – they help you quickly separate useful data from noise.
 Specifically, you can use these decisions elements to determine relevancy in terms of the information’s applicability, accuracy, and timeliness.
 So the key relevancy questions to ask are:

 Information Relevancy Questions